Thousands march in France against Macron reforms - Journal du Cameroun

 Tens of thousands of people took to the streets across France on Saturday to demonstrate against Emmanuel Macron’s policies, but the turnout fell short of expectations and the president said nothing would stop his economic reforms.

-Organisers had called for a “popular tide” of protest for the marches, which were called by 60 unions, political parties and associations angry at Macron’s political overhauls.
+Organisers had called for a “popular tide” of protest for the marches, which were organised by 60 unions, political parties and associations angry at Macron’s policies perceived to favour the rich.

 Occurrence, an independent monitoring group working for media outlets including AFP, said 31,700 demonstrated in the capital.